davletovb/neva/ROBUSTNESS_GAPS.md

 The fixture releases and joins server workers during cleanup.
 It uses no external providers or real credentials.
 These tests cover read timeouts, not connect/write timeout behavior or live SDK services.

 Full-suite verification exposed an existing clock inconsistency in `test_rate_limiter_honours_rate`: construction used real monotonic time before the test switched to a fake zero-based clock.
-The local test change constructs the limiter after installing the fake clock and asserts the exact half-second wait.
+The merged test change constructs the limiter after installing the fake clock and asserts the exact half-second wait.
 No production behavior was changed.

 ## Remaining gaps